|

 beauty, which attracts in the region of 200,000

 birds to the lagoon and mudflats.
-Flamingoes constitute
+Flamingoes

-the largest percentage of water birds here, who
+constitute the largest percentage of water birds

-The lagoon also supports several endangered Red
+the rainy season.
+The lagoon also supports several

-Data species such as chestnutbanded plover, white
+endangered Red Data species such as chestnutbanded

-pelican and blacknecked grebe.
+plover, white pelican and blacknecked grebe.

 SEASONS